PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter09/Tutorial/README.md

 ... +211 rows ...
 ```

 The complete file contains more headers and over 200 rows.
 The data from this file was compiled from multiple sources, such as the United Nations and the World Bank.
-Our goal, for the complete tutorial, is to create a visualization of this data in a scatter chart comparing the _Gross Domestic Product_ (GDP) per capita (in international USD) and _Human Development Index_ (HDI) of different countries and the continents they belong to.
+Our goal, for the complete tutorial is to create a visualization of this data in a scatter chart comparing the _Gross Domestic Product_ (GDP) per capita (in international USD) and _Human Development Index_ (HDI) of different countries and the continents they belong to.
 In the last step of _Part 2_, we will add population information and create a bubble chart.

 So, let’s start.

 ## Step 1: Loading and preparing the data

-To create the visualization from scratch, start by creating a project folder for your application using your IDE, then create three subfolders: `js/`, `css/` and `data/`.
+To create the visualization from scratch, start by creating a project folder for your application using your IDE, then create three subfolders: `js/`, `css/`, and `data/`.
 Next, copy `un_regions_2017.csv` from `Chapter09/data` to the `data/` directory.
-Then create a new JavaScript module called `data.js` file in the `js/` folder.
+Then, create a new JavaScript module called `data.js` in the `js/` folder.
 It will contain an asynchronous function to load and parse the data source.

 Add the following two lines to `js/data.js`.
 This code will import the D3 library (as an ESM module from the SkyPack CDN) and store the URL for the data source.